-One of the best ways to gain a real insight into the heart and history of the Inga Foundation is through Up In Smoke, a feature-length documentary by Adam Wakeling that spans a three year segment of the Inga Foundation’s work.
+One of the best ways to gain a real insight into the heart and history of the Inga Foundation is through Up In Smoke, a feature-length documentary by Adam Wakeling that spans a three year segment in the early life of the Inga Foundation.
 It follows Mike Hands, our founder, as he works to connect with and convince local farmers to make the leap from slash and burn to Inga alley cropping, and his struggle to bring the issue of slash and burn farming to the forefront of ecological thinking.

 The Inga Foundation has come a long way since the film was completed.
 We have had some important successes and now have more projects, more funding and, crucially, far more farmers involved and practicing alley cropping.